top of page

 (1) The first technique is reserved for famkes 'girls'.
 You place the pole in the water and jump with the pole between your legs.
 If you don't make it to the other side of the ditch with your feet, the pole still might.
 As a result you're sitting on the pole above the murky water.
 Okay for a girl, but with a specific body part really aching if you're a boy.
 Do not say we didn't warn you.
 This technique is reserved for famkes.

 (2) The second technique is the most common one (see picture above).
 You place the pole carefully in the ditch and, optional, walk two meters or so backward.
 Then you grab the pole and jump with both legs on one side of the pole.
 The trick is to take off in a straight line, and with just enough force and speed.
 Too little velocity: you're hanging as dead weight clamped to your pole in the middle of the ditch, trying to delay the inevitable.
 Too much velocity: you have no time to stretch your legs and body reaching forward.
+You'll crash against the opposite ditch side with your body up to your waist in the water.
 If by mistake you take off diagonally and not in a straight line, the water distance to cover might be too demanding.
 You can predict and visualize the consequences.

 (3) The third technique is the most thrilling and called boerenplons meaning 'farmer's splash'.
 When walking in the fields from a distance you spot a new trench, you lift the four-meters-long pole in the air and start running fast.
 Keep looking in front of you because there might just be another ditch you overlooked.
 The rule is to never stop running.
 When you have reached the ditch, continue with the same speed.
 Place the pole while running in the ditch and jump in one elegant flow.